RedHatRanger/RHCA9Vagrant/EX342_Linux_Troubleshooting/LESSONS/scientific_method_troubleshooting.md

 ### Recording and Analyzing Test Results
 Upon testing, it was found that the network share is not reachable.
 This indicates that there might be an issue with the share setup or network permissions.

-### Fixing and Verifying
+### THE SOLUTION
 - **Fix**: Reconfigure the network share settings to make it available again to users.
 - **Verification**: After making the changes, test by having marketing users try to open the mail application.
 If they can open it successfully without error messages, then the problem is fixed.

-### Result for Problem 1
+### Results
-**Solution**: "Currently, all marketing department users are able to successfully launch and use the mail application without any displayed error messages."
+**Solution**: "Now, all marketing department users are able to successfully launch and use the mail application without any displayed error messages."

 ### Summary of the Example
 In this case, the scientific method helped identify the root cause of the problem systematically: